zezl7/esd-2024-kubernetes/workshop/6_Deploy_App/README.md

 kubectl apply -f webapp.yaml
 ```

 Congrats!
-You deployed the configuration scripts to the cluster.
-The [next assignment](https://github.com/zezl7/esd-2024-kubernetes/blob/main/workshop/7_Interact_with_deployed_Cluster) is the last one, so you are almost done.
+You have deployed the configuration scripts to the cluster.
+The [next assignment](https://github.com/zezl7/esd-2024-kubernetes/blob/main/workshop/7_Interact_with_deployed_Cluster) is the last one, so you are almost done. 🎓